 A little shopping never hurt anyone, especially if it involves browsing one of the most cosmopolitan and aesthetically pleasing streets of Mykonos, Greece, Matogianni Street; in other words, the Disneyland of shopaholics around the world!

 Situated in Mykonos Town, the whitewashed, cobbled street of Matogianni is beset with a wide selection of shops, from designer brands to local souvenir shops that are famous for their top quality and fabulous aesthetic.

 Despite being a comparatively small street -it’s not 5th Avenue we are talking about- one can find everything they can possibly think of, from first-rate clothing to handmade jewelry, decorative art, and everything in between.

 To accommodate the needs of the thousands of tourists that flood the island during the summer months, the vast majority of the shops remain open until midnight, providing Mykonos’ visitors with another fun way to spend their evenings that require nothing but a thick wallet and a mood for splurging.
 Who knew that shopping was one of the things to do in Mykonos at night?

-The most popular shops on the street you should check out when visiting are Delos Dolphins, an amazing jewelry shop that along with its original collection sells replicas of ancient and Byzantine jewelry; Soho-Soho, which specializes in designer brands and its clientele famous Hollywood stars such as Tom Hanks and Sarah Jessica Parker; and Kostas Rabias, that offers premium handmade sandals favored by locals and visitors alike, which have built him an international reputation due to their unique designs and top-quality materials.
+The most popular shops on the street you should check out when visiting are Delos Dolphins, an amazing jewelry shop that, along with its original collection, sells replicas of ancient and Byzantine jewelry; Soho-Soho, which specializes in designer brands and its clientele of famous Hollywood stars such as Tom Hanks and Sarah Jessica Parker; and Kostas Rabias, that offers premium handmade sandals favored by locals and visitors alike, which have built him an international reputation due to their unique designs and top-quality materials.

 Skim the famous Matogianni Street in search of a lust-worthy bargain and bring back home with you tasteful souvenirs for your friends and family!